Job & Internship Opportunities

 Litigation Support for Humanist Legal Center

 The Appignani Humanist Legal Center (AHLC) of the American Humanist Association litigates constitutional cases and defends the rights of atheists, humanists and nonreligious Americans all over the country.
-The AHLC is seeking applicants for a Litigation Support position to work with our staff attorneys and outside counsel to assist in the handling of litigation and other legal work.
+The AHLC is seeking applicants for a Staff Attorney position to work with our legal staff and outside counsel to assist in the handling of litigation and other legal work.

 - Assist in preparing discovery requests and responses, motions and pleadings.